RCEP: Asia readies world's largest trade deal | DW | 30.12.2021

 RCEP will cover about 30% of global gross domestic product (GDP), worth $26.2 trillion (€23.17 trillion), and nearly a third of the world's population, some 2.2 billion people.

-By comparison, the United States-Mexico-Canada trade agreement (USTR) covers 28% of world trade, while the European Union's Single Market is a distant third at nearly 18%.
+By comparison, the United States-Mexico-Canada trade agreement (USMCA) covers 28% of world trade, while the European Union's Single Market is a distant third at nearly 18%.

 "RCEP is a shallow agreement, but a sizeable one," economist Rolf Langhammer told DW, as it mostly covers manufacturing.
 "But it will give Asia the chance to catch up with the huge intra-regional trade that EU countries currently enjoy."

 Under RCEP, around 90% of trade tariffs within the bloc will eventually be eliminated.
-Inter-regional trade, already worth $2.3 trillion (2019), will receive a major boost, just as countries in the Asia Pacific try to recover from the COVID-19 pandemic.
+Inter-regional trade, already worth $2.3 trillion in 2019, will receive a major boost, just as countries in the Asia Pacific try to recover from the COVID-19 pandemic.

 In a recent analysis of the deal, the UN's trade department UNCTAD said RCEP would boost inter-regional trade by $42 billion.

-Langhammer, who is a former vice president of the Kiel Institute for the World Economy (ifw-Kiel), said the advantages of RCEP would be uneven among the 15 member signatories, with China ― by far the region's largest economy ― set to benefit the most, along with Japan and South Korea.
+Langhammer, who is a former vice president of the Kiel Institute for the World Economy (ifw-Kiel), said the advantages of RCEP would be uneven among the 15 member signatories.
+He said he expects China ― by far the region's largest economy ― to benefit the most, along with Japan and South Korea.

 "The agreement is tailored to China's interests, both on the import and export side," he told DW.
 "RCEP will give China tariff-free access to key export markets like Japan and South Korea, while at the same time, securing access to import sourcing markets [ASEAN countries] for its huge manufacturing supply chain."

-China currently has no bilateral agreement with Japan and only a limited deal with South Korea ― its third and fifth largest trading partners.
+China currently has no bilateral agreement with Japan and only a limited deal with South Korea ― its third and fifth largest trading partners, respectively.

-India opted out during late-stage negotiations in 2019, out of concern that it would be flooded with cheap imports from China.
+India decided against joining the trade bloc during late-stage negotiations in 2019 out of concern that it would be flooded with cheap imports from China.

 While the big Asian economies will enjoy most of the spoils, RCEP may leave smaller countries within ASEAN at a disadvantage, Langhammer warned, as the trade deal doesn't cover their major industries.